tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 There’s another kind of angst to watch out for.
 As we develop a multi-faceted set of identities and labels for using in different situations we have to understand that some people - often by design! - will only see some small slice of your identity.

 Especially when it comes to reconciling your personal and professional identities, this can cause some angst as people mis-interpret or under-estimate the broad spectrum of who you are and instead mistake the label for the identity, the map for the terrority.

-This has happened to me recently{% include tufte-sn.html id="fouryears" content="For those following the timeline weaving through this piece this is 4+ years into my independent work at this point!" %} - twice in the past month I've received instances of twitter hate from folks taking issue with the label of 'consultant'.

-I… honestly I’m not sure exactly how to deal with this yet.
-On the one hand I can brush it off since they’re mistaking my personal identity for my professional identity{% include tufte-sn.html id="personalidentity" content="<em>’I’m more than a consultant - what about my love for writing, my poker career, my art business, etc, etc’</em> - these are the thoughts that run through my head as I get defensive when someone attacks my professional identity" %}.
-But on the other hand it’s unsettling to be on the receiving end of an insult.

-Both times the insults came from those in the graphic design community jumping on, and deriding, the terms strategy/consulting.
-Mostly this feels fine since it feels like a natural extension of the “graphic design as being authentic” vs “strategy/consulting being vaporware” debate that is bigger than me (and is also a stupid argument imho).

 So I suppose I don’t have good advice here except to tread lightly, move with grace and watch out for any time the gap between your perceived professional identity strays too far from your actual personal identity (and identities).